AnonymousH4ck3r/2018Robocup/readme.md

  New things:

- .EV3 is better because it has more functions and variebles (Ev3-G is for profesionals!)
+ * EV3 is better because it has more functions and variebles (Ev3-G is for profesionals!)
- .Ev3 basic is MicroSoft small basic combined with Ev3 basic extention .Microsoft is a little harder!
+ * Ev3 basic is MicroSoft small basic combined with Ev3 basic extention
+ * Microsoft is a little harder!
- .You have to have Windows 8 or you will have to chose Windows 8 even if you don't have it (It's for MicroSoft!)
+ * You have to have Windows 8 or you will have to chose Windows 8 even if you don't have it (It's for MicroSoft!)